 UC San Diego Health was the first provider in San Diego to offer transcranial magnetic stimulation (TMS) for individuals with

-treatment-resistant depression.
+hard-to-treat depression and now has the largest and most advanced TMS clinic in the region.
 Our physicians continue to be at the forefront of innovation.

 What Is Transcranial Magnetic Stimulation?

 TMS is a noninvasive technological breakthrough that involves applying a series of short magnetic pulses to stimulate nerve cells in areas of brain known to be associated with major depression.
 The treatment for depression is sometimes called repetitive TMS (rTMS) because repetitive magnetic pulses are delivered.

 Studies have shown that repetitive TMS is more effective at improving symptoms of major depression than antidepressant medications and talk therapy.

 Why Does TMS Help with Depression?

 The magnetic pulses induce small electric currents that change the firing patterns of neurons, altering dysfunctional brain patterns associated with depression.